 In women who have had their menopause, oestrogen is mainly produced by changing androgens (sex hormones produced by the adrenal glands) into oestrogens.
 This process is called aromatisation and happens mainly in the fatty tissues, muscle and skin.
 It needs a particular enzyme called aromatase.

 Exemestane blocks the process of aromatisation.
 So it lowers the amount of oestrogen in the body.
 In early breast cancer, taking exemestane can help to stop breast cancer coming back.
 In advanced breast cancer, the cancer cells may grow more slowly or stop growing completely.

 You have exemestane as tablets.
-Try to take it at the same time each day.
+Try to take it at the same time each day, preferably after a meal.
 Swallow the tablet whole with a drink of water.
-You should take it after food.

 Taking your tablets